 - 2 bed/2 bath – 1,000 s.f. condo – $1,265 – $1,595 depending on area and amenities

-For more detailed information on any of the issues discussed above, please contact one of our SJA Property Management professionals at 425.658.1920.
+For more detailed information on any of the Kirkland property management or other issues discussed above, please contact one of our SJA Property Management professionals at 425.658.1920.